If the check is still outstanding, the technician should input a non-receipt action

 for the inquiry.

-When first contacting Treasury on older cases, Treasury may advise they have no record
+contacting Treasury on older cases, Treasury may advise they have no record on their

-on their system.
-However, if payment history update screen (PHUS) shows the stop payment
+system.
+However, if payment history update screen (PHUS) shows the stop payment successfully

-successfully processed (the Treasury department status code (TDSC) is not an exception
+processed (the Treasury department status code (TDSC) is not an exception code), explain

-code), explain the case is old and the record may have to be recreated.
-You must allow
+the case is old and the record may have to be recreated.
+You must allow Treasury three

-Treasury three workdays to recreate the record before calling back.
-Treasury will
+workdays to recreate the record before calling back.
+Treasury will not contact you,

-If a physical, document is required (such as a photocopy of check), request that Treasury
+If a physical, document is required (such as a photocopy of check), call Treasury

-to ensure timely delivery, establish a diary to mature in 30 workdays.
+of the envelope to ensure timely delivery, establish a 30-day diary.

 NOTE: It is never appropriate to use direct input as a method of follow-up on any successfully